yudhisteer/Real-time-Multi-Object-Tracking-for-Rescue-Operations/README.md

 The authors use a **constant velocity** motion and **linear observation model** such that they take the bounding box coordinates of the object as input parameters.
 For each track, we track the number of frames since the last successful measurement association.
 Tracks exceeding a maximum age are removed.
 New tracks are initiated for unassociated detections.
 If no successful association is made within the first three frames, these tracks are deleted.

 ### 4.2 Assignment Problem
 Similar to SORT, they use the Hungarian algorithm for the association between the predicted Kalman states and the measurements.
 However, this time they integrate motion and appearance into their cost function metric.
 They use the **Mahalanobis distance** to inform about potential object locations based on motion which helps short-term predictions.
 But also the **cosine distance** which incorporates appearance information for identity recovery during long-term occlusions when motion information is less reliable.
 This combination allows for **robust association**.
-In my implementation, I used a weighted combination of IoU, Sanchez-Matilla, Yu, and cosine similarity such that we have an association if it is within a certain threshold.
+In my implementation, I used a weighted combination of **IoU**, **Sanchez-Matilla**, **Yu**, and **cosine similarity** such that we have an association if it is within a certain threshold.

 ```python
 def metric_total_feature(bbox1: Tuple[int, int, int, int],